 An injury or two in the preseason is unfortunate; Six or seven is a borderline disaster.
 The excitement that the fan base was experiencing just a short month ago has seemingly turned into trepidation as bodies just keep falling all around Anthony Davis and new coach Alvin Gentry.
 To date, Omer Asik, Alexis Ajinca, Luke Babbitt, Norris Cole, and Tyreke Evans have all sustained injuries since camp started.
 On top of that, Eric Gordon has had a few issues with his back and Jrue Holiday is on a minutes restriction.
 Like I said, borderline disaster.
+If you want to keep up with the latest news, got to sport.one, you can even find out the michael jordan net worth.

 But the season is right around the corner, and while there are many, many months to go before playoff seeds are decided, every game counts equally and the Pelicans need to find a way to stay afloat through the first month.
 If we take a look at the projected timelines for how long each guy will be out, the following are the expected dates of return and the number of games they would miss: